Please send any suggestions and comments

 , get outside, encourage your child to play, make sure he or she has good association, friends, is not isolated in his or her room all day.
 Make provisions for good recreation, ice skating, parks, sledding, art, association with other youngsters, costume parties.
 Keep your child active.
 Encourage him or her to read.
 Take him or her to the library.
 Read with your children.

 is a good replacement for television, movies and

 and is a natural mood stabilizer.
 In the classroom, many children prefer art to movies.
 In one 6th grade class, 75% of the children chose art

-Rather than popping in a CD week after week, why not plan day trips to art and historical museums, both locally and out of state.
+Rather than downloading NetFlix night after night, why not plan day trips to art and historical museums, both locally and out of state.
 Widen out your interests and tastes beyond the commercial-culture which is economically-driven rather than based on higher values.
 Movies and films do have a strong psychology and psychological impact on the mind and on the deepest emotions.
 How movies and films affect emotions should be a part of the study of child and adolescent psychology, child psychiatry, emotions psychology and abnormal psychology.
 It should also be considering to be a factor in mental health difficulties experienced by adults.

 References for the Psychology of Movies

-1. Bambi.
+2. Bambi.
 Time Magazine's Top 25 Horror Movies

-2. Monsters And Demons: A Short History Of The Horror Film
+4. Bullen, A. Monsters And Demons: A Short History Of The Horror Film

 , Astrid Bullen.
 Classic Movies - Everything for the Fan of Classic Hollywood.

-3. First Kiss in Cinematic History
+6. First Kiss in Cinematic History

 .
 (April 11, 2010).
 Classic Movie Gab.